Strategies to Thaw Math Brain Freeze

-- Implement a problem-solving program in which students solve just one word problem a day
+- Implement a problem-solving program in which students solve just one word problem a day, and start with easy problems they can ALL solve without difficulty

 - Keep problem solving sessions short at first - no more than 10 to 15 minutes a day - but as students start to look forward to these sessions, you can include longer problems that require more persistence